Ribes aureum (Golden Currant) - photos and description

 Habitat: Riverbanks and coulees.

-Abundance: This plant is very rare, ranked as an S3 by the Saskatchewan Conservation Data Centre.
+Abundance: This plant is rare, ranked as an S3 by the Saskatchewan Conservation Data Centre.
+I've only seen this plant a couple of times, both times on the edge of badlands on the southern prairie.

 Origin: Native.